 The School Nurses keep a stock of everyday remedies for common ailments.
 These are for administration to pupils and students in the Senior School and Sixth Form who become unwell in the course of the school day.
 Parents are asked to indicate consent in writing for the School Nurses to administer these medications as required when their child joins Surbiton High School.
 Pupils are encouraged not to use their own OTC medicines whilst in School.

 School Calendar

 Please note events and dates on the school calendar could be subject to change.

 Any Questions?

-If you have further questions regarding Year 8, please contact Ms Emma Rickards, Head of Year 8, emma.rickards@surbitonhigh.com.
+If you have further questions regarding Year 8, please contact Mrs Rebecca Francis, Head of Year 8 (rebecca.francis@ surbitonhigh.com).